Programa Silvio Santos: 1980s and 1990s

 On February 3, 1980, Programa Silvio Santos also began to be re-broadcast by São Paulo's TV Record.
 With the federal government's liquidation of Rede Tupi in 1980, the show aired on that network for the last time on July 13, continuing on the remaining Diários Associados stations and those owned by the host.
 Silvio participated in the public tender that would establish new television networks, winning concessions in São Paulo, Belém, and Porto Alegre, along with a second channel in Rio de Janeiro.
 The Sistema Brasileiro de Televisão (SBT) was launched on August 19, 1981, and Programa Silvio Santos began airing on the new network on August 23.
 The show continued to be broadcast simultaneously on TV Record and its partner station in Rio de Janeiro starting April 4, 1982.
 In June 1985, after SBT gained its own satellite channel, Programa Silvio Santos began to be transmitted simultaneously throughout Brazil.
 With his own television network nationally consolidated, Programa Silvio Santos ceased airing on TV Record on July 26, 1987.
 This was part of a process that began in 1984, in which Silvio Santos divested his stake in the network, selling his shares to businessman Edir Macedo in 1989.
 In the same year, Programa Silvio Santos lost its Sunday audience leadership to its new competitor, Domingão do Faustão, which quickly restored Rede Globo's status after Silvio's departure in 1976.
 In 1990, Programa Silvio Santos also ceased airing on TV Corcovado in Rio de Janeiro, whose programming was leased to Grupo Abril, making its broadcast exclusive to SBT.
 Silvio sold TV Corcovado in 1992 to the emerging Rede OM, now CNT.

-During this period, Programa Silvio Santos became a compilation of various studio shows, including Show de Calouros, Domingo no Parque, Roletrando, Namoro na TV, Porta da Esperança, Topa Tudo por Dinheiro, Gol Show, Tentação, Hot Hot Hot, Qual é a Música?, TV Animal, Viva a Noite, Em Nome do Amor, and Show do Milhão.
+During this period, Programa Silvio Santos transitioned from being a variety show to a programming block consisting primarily of individual game shows hosted by Santos, such as Show de Calouros, Domingo no Parque, Roletrando, Namoro na TV, Porta da Esperança, Topa Tudo por Dinheiro, Gol Show, Tentação, Hot Hot Hot, Qual é a Música?, TV Animal, Viva a Noite, Em Nome do Amor, and Show do Milhão.
 From the 1980s onward, Silvio gradually made room for other hosts, notably Gugu Liberato, who for many years also hosted Sunday afternoons.
-Over the years, dozens of programs within the show were hosted by Silvio Santos himself, as well as by Gugu Liberato, Silvio Luiz, Celso Portiolli, Luís Ricardo, Hebe Camargo, Ratinho, Otávio Mesquita, and others.
-The show also integrated comedy programs, American series, movies, soccer matches, and IndyCar Series.
+Over the years, dozens of programs within the block were hosted by Silvio Santos himself, as well as by Gugu, Silvio Luiz, Celso Portiolli, Luís Ricardo, Hebe Camargo, Ratinho, Otávio Mesquita, and others.
+The block also featured comedy programs, American series, movies, soccer matches, and coverage of the Indy Racing League (Formula Indy).